AP survey: States uncommitted to Trump's unemployment boost

 President Donald Trump’s plan to offer a stripped-down boost in unemployment benefits to millions of Americans amid the coronavirus outbreak has found little traction among the states, which would have to pay a quarter of the cost to deliver the maximum benefit.

-An Associated Press survey finds that as of Monday, 17 states have said they will take the federal grants allowing them to increase unemployment checks by $300 or $400 a week.
-The AP tally shows that 32 states have said they're still evaluating the offer or have not said whether they plan to accept the president's slimmed-down benefits.
+An Associated Press survey finds that as of Monday, 18 states have said they will take the federal grants allowing them to increase unemployment checks by $300 or $400 a week.
+The AP tally shows that 30 states have said they're still evaluating the offer or have not said whether they plan to accept the president's slimmed-down benefits.
+Two have said no.

 The uncertainty is putting some families' finances in peril.